basho/basho_docs/source/languages/en/riakcs/cookbooks/multibag.md

 ### Stanchion

-Because most of the special functionality required for Riak CS multibag is contained in Stanchion rather than Riak CS itself, the first step in enabling multibag support requires setting up Stanchion for multibag support.
+Because some of the special functionality required for Riak CS multibag is contained in Stanchion, the first step is to upgrade Stanchion to a version that supports Riak CS multibag.
 That involves performing the following steps on each node:

 1. Stop the node
 2. Upgrade Stanchion to a version that supports Riak CS multibag, i.e.